-You will need to create your Federal Student Aid ID in order to electronically sign and submit your Free Application for Federal Student Aid, as well as to make any needed corrections later.
-And if you are a dependent student, your parent will need their own FSA ID, too.
-Do not allow someone to create your FSA ID for you, and do not create one for someone else, not even for a family member.
-This could cause problems with your financial aid down the road.
+You will need to create your FSA ID in order to electronically sign and submit your FAFSA, as well as to make any needed corrections later.
+And if you are a dependent student, your parent will need his or her own FSA ID, too.
+Do not allow someone to create your FSA ID for you, and you should not create one for someone else.
+Not even for a family member.
+This can cause problems with your financial aid down the road.

 Students must be admitted to a degree-granting program of study in order to be offered financial aid.